 Three legends star in the 1992 satirical comedy, Death Becomes Her: Meryl Streep, Goldie Hawn and Bruce Willis.
 Streep and Hawn portray rivals fighting for the affection of Willis’s character.
 The two women decide to drink a magic potion that promises eternal youth and beauty – although, it does cause some unpleasant side effects.

 The movie has since acquired a cult following, especially in the LGBTQ+ community.

-Yes, Moonlighting is a television show, but this list wouldn’t be complete without giving his role as David Addison Jr. a shoutout.
-Willis won his first Emmy for playing the detective running the City of Angels Detective Agency.
+Yes, Moonlighting (1985-89) is a television show, but this list wouldn’t be complete without giving his role as David Addison Jr. a shoutout.
+Bruce Willis won his first Emmy for playing the detective running the City of Angels Detective Agency.

-Moonlighting is considered to be one of the first successful examples of a comedy-drama television series.
-Similarly, David Addison Jr.’s relationship with Maddie Hayes (Cybill Shepherd) is considered one of the best TV couplings of all time.
+Moonlighting is considered to be one of the first successful examples of a comedy-drama TV series.
+Similarly, Addison Jr.’s relationship with Maddie Hayes (Cybill Shepherd) is considered one of the best TV couplings of all time.

-Willis’s cameo was the result of losing a bet.
-In the spring of 2000, Willis and Matthew Perry (who played Chandler Bing) co-starred in the movie The Whole Nine Yards.
-Perry believed that the movie would do well at the box office when it was released, while Willis thought it would tank.
-The two decided to make a bet.
-If the movie opened at number one at the box office, then Willis would have to appear on Friends for free.
+Willis’ cameo was the result of losing a bet.
+In the spring of 2000, he and Matthew Perry (who played Chandler Bing) co-starred in the movie, The Whole Nine Yards.
+Perry believed the film would do well at the box office, while Willis thought it would tank.
+The two decided to make a bet: if it opened at number one, then Willis would have to appear on Friends for free.

-Of course, the movie held the number one spot at the box office for multiple weeks which resulted in the guest spot on Friends.
-The experience must not have been so bad though, because Willis won an Emmy for Outstanding Guest Actor in a Comedy Series for the gig.
+Of course, The Whole Nine Yards held the number one spot at the box office for multiple weeks, which resulted in the guest spot.
+The experience must not have been so bad, though, because Willis won an Emmy for Outstanding Guest Actor in a Comedy Series for the gig.